Current Guidelines at the YMCA

 Child Care Areas and Programming

-- Child Watch limited to 75 minutes and significant restrictions on capacity.
+- Child Watch is limited to 90 minutes and registrations will be required.
 Temperatures of all children will be taken.

-- Parents will not be allowed in child care areas.
+- Parents are not be allowed in child care areas.

 Pools and other Aquatic Spaces

-- Steam Rooms and Saunas will be closed.
+- Steam Rooms and Saunas are closed until further notice.